-And like many of these inner patch reefs, we found many healthy sea rods and fans.
+And like many of these inner patch reefs, we found lots of healthy sea rods and fans.

-There were lots of Christmas Tree Worms and a ton of sponges, including Red Boring Sponge, Branching Vase Sponge and Green Finger Sponge, seen in the pictures below.
+While snorkeling Hen and Chickens we saw lots of Christmas Tree Worms and a ton of sponges, including Red Boring Sponge, Branching Vase Sponge, and Green Finger Sponge.

 Once again we got to see a Hawksbill Turtle.
 This one was older and had a few barnacles growing on it.
 We also had fun watching a Spotted Eagle Ray fly around.

-For fish we noticed Blue Angelfish, Foureye Butterflyfish, Spotfin Butterflyfish, French and Gray Angelfish, Blue Tangs, a big school of immature Bar Jack, Barracuda, Chub, Grunts, Porkfish, Gray Snapper, Yellowtail Snapper, Bicolor Damselfish, and Yellowtail Damselfish.
+For fish we noticed Blue Angelfish, Foureye Butterflyfish, Spotfin Butterflyfish, French and Gray Angelfish, Blue Tangs, a big school of immature Bar Jack, barracuda, chub, grunts, Porkfish, Gray Snapper, Yellowtail Snapper, Bicolor Damselfish, and Yellowtail Damselfish.
 We found lots of Sergeant Major, and some in the purple phase also.
-There was a variety of parrotfish, Bluehead, Spanish Hogfish, Trumpetfish, and Spotted Trunkfish.
+There was a variety of parrotfish, Bluehead Wrasse, Spanish Hogfish, Trumpetfish, and Spotted Trunkfish.